 - Results from any scans that showed that the blood clots were missed.

-- Prescriptions and medication packaging if your blood clots were linked to this despite being high risk of developing them.
+- Prescriptions and medication packaging, if your blood clots were linked to this, despite being at high risk of developing them.

-- Correspondence between yourself and the healthcare facility, such as a response to a complaint you made about your treatment.
+- Correspondence between you and the healthcare facility, such as a response to a complaint you made about your treatment.

 - A copy of your hospital records or patient bedside folder.